dandresky/inventory-classifier/docs/aws-environment.md

 All data is obtained and stored in a S3 bucket for low-cost long-term storage.
 When the project is completed the S3 bucket can be moved to Glacier storage.

-A 100GB EBS volume is provisioned from an [Amazon Deep Learning Image (AMI)](https://aws.amazon.com/machine-learning/amis/) that includes most of the current deep learning tools such as Tensorflow, Theano, Keras, Anaconda, etc. that can be accessed through various canned environments.
-This Image will be updated as needed to execute the project and the volume can me attached to a variety of multi-core GPU instances.
+A 200GB EBS volume is provisioned from an [Amazon Deep Learning Image (AMI)](https://aws.amazon.com/machine-learning/amis/) that includes most of the current deep learning tools such as Tensorflow, Theano, Keras, Anaconda, etc. that can be accessed through various canned environments.
+This Image will be updated as needed to execute the project and the volume can be attached to a variety of multi-core GPU instances.

 Note: [Instructions on attach/detach of volumes and changing size](https://n2ws.com/how-to-guides/how-to-increase-the-size-of-an-aws-ebs-cloud-volume-attached-to-a-linux-machine.html)